wstrinz/cogibara/README.md

 Although using the gem's configuration functions is more flexible, the simplest way to get everything working is to configure the gem using YAML.
 This can be accomplished by calling

-`Cogibara::dispatcher.config_from_yaml(YAML.load_file('./some_file.yml'))`
+`Cogibara::dispatcher.config_from_yaml('./some_file.yml')`

-See here for an example which will help you set up all of the built-in modules: https://gist.github.com/wstrinz/5666591
+See here for an example yaml file which will help you set up all of the built-in modules: https://gist.github.com/wstrinz/5666591

 ### Runtime Configuration